Tips for Carrying Clothes for Ladakh Trip

 Every day on my blog or social media accounts, I get a lot of questions like “What should I wear in Ladakh?” or “What clothes I should carry for Leh Ladakh trip?” or “What should I pack for my Ladakh trip?”.
 These are very genuine questions, and one should always think about carrying clothes for a Ladakh trip.

-In today’s article, I will try to enlist some important tips which will help you pack your Clothes for Ladakh, especially in the start of the season (April to June) and end of the season (September to October).
+In today’s article, I will try to enlist some important tips that will help you pack your Clothes for Ladakh, especially at the start of the season (April to June) and end of the season (September to October).

 Shoulder Season for Ladakh